Fidelity National Information Services, Inc. (NYSE:FIS) Shares Sold by Mitsubishi UFJ Trust & Banking Corp

-Fidelity National Information Services (NYSE:FIS) last released its earnings results on Thursday, November 4th.
-The information technology services provider reported $1.73 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.68 by $0.05.
+Fidelity National Information Services (NYSE:FIS) last announced its quarterly earnings results on Thursday, November 4th.
+The information technology services provider reported $1.73 EPS for the quarter, beating the Zacks’ consensus estimate of $1.68 by $0.05.
 The company had revenue of $3.51 billion during the quarter, compared to analysts’ expectations of $3.52 billion.
 Fidelity National Information Services had a return on equity of 8.08% and a net margin of 1.69%.
-The business’s revenue for the quarter was up 9.7% on a year-over-year basis.
-During the same period last year, the firm earned $1.42 EPS.
-On average, equities analysts expect that Fidelity National Information Services, Inc. will post 6.52 earnings per share for the current fiscal year.
+Fidelity National Information Services’s revenue was up 9.7% compared to the same quarter last year.
+During the same period in the prior year, the company earned $1.42 EPS.
+As a group, sell-side analysts expect that Fidelity National Information Services, Inc. will post 6.52 earnings per share for the current year.

+Several equities research analysts recently issued reports on FIS shares.
+KeyCorp reduced their price objective on Fidelity National Information Services from $175.00 to $150.00 and set an “overweight” rating for the company in a research note on Friday, January 14th.
+Citigroup lowered their price objective on Fidelity National Information Services from $175.00 to $160.00 and set a “buy” rating on the stock in a report on Friday, November 5th.
+Mizuho lowered their price objective on Fidelity National Information Services from $170.00 to $160.00 and set a “buy” rating on the stock in a report on Monday, November 8th.
+Exane BNP Paribas raised Fidelity National Information Services from a “neutral” rating to an “outperform” rating and set a $138.00 price objective on the stock in a report on Monday, January 10th.
+Finally, Raymond James lowered their target price on Fidelity National Information Services from $155.00 to $152.00 and set a “strong-buy” rating on the stock in a report on Tuesday, January 11th.
+Four equities research analysts have rated the stock with a hold rating, thirteen have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to MarketBeat, the company currently has an average rating of “Buy” and a consensus target price of $148.29.

 Fidelity National Information Services, Inc engages in the business of technology, solutions and services for merchants, banks and capital markets businesses.
 It operates through the following segments: Merchant, Banking, and Capital Markets.
 The Merchant segment is focused on serving merchants of all sizes globally, enabling them to accept electronic payments, including credit, debit and prepaid payments originated at a physical point of sale as well as in card-not-present environments such as eCommerce and mobile.